 During the event, experts from across the EU came together to discuss the various possible solutions and strategies, which can be adopted, to achieve long term coexistence with large carnivores for the benefit of people and wildlife conservation.

 Ilaria Di Silvestre, Wildlife Programme Leader at Eurogroup for Animals, stated, “In recent years, numerous EU-funded projects have shown that coexistence with large carnivores is possible and has already been achieved in many regions in the EU.
 We welcome the newly published study by the European Parliament’s Committee on Petitions as it presents the regulatory measures and effective techniques that have been developed and tested to minimise conflicts.
 Now Member States should promote the methods that are demonstrated to have a high success rate and facilitate their implementation, instead of calling for more derogations to the Habitats Directive.”

 “Instead of hunting, coexisting with local wildlife in rural communities will create significant economic opportunities in the form of sustainable wildlife-based eco-tourism and at the same time greatly improve the health of the ecosystems” added Francisco Sánchez Molina, Luonto-Liiton susiryhmä International Campaign Coordinator.

-- Large carnivores’ species are listed in the Annexes of the EU Habitats Directive (Council Directive 92/43/EEC).
+- Large carnivore species such as wolves, bears, lynx, jackals and wolverines are listed in the Annexes of the EU Habitats Directive (Council Directive 92/43/EEC).